KitsuneDev/KitsuneDev/README.md

 ## `> whoami` :sunglasses:
 18 year old, 12th Grade Student, currently on an IT Internship @ Engemon Brazil.
 Technology Director @ ColBand Care - a volunteer based organization with mental health as it's focus.
 *Hey, most of the code in here is actually stuff I wrote when I was younger.*
-*Most of my recent code is stored in Private Repos due to being deployed as part of ColBand's Care -- and I've got a lot of trolls in the past over here*
+*Most of my recent code is stored in Private Repos due to internal integrations with proprietary infrastructure as part of ColBand's Care or my current company*
 **To checkout a complete overview of my code, please go to [CodersRank](https://profile.codersrank.io/user/gabrieltk/)**

 ## Technologies :fire: